ML PLATFORMS

 Use the free tier for model access, experimentation, and learning.
 Consider paid Inference Endpoints when you need managed deployment without infrastructure work.
 Enterprise Hub is for organizations with compliance requirements.

-The ecosystem continues to expand: Spaces for demos, Accelerate for distributed training, PEFT for efficient fine-tuning.
-Learning Hugging Face isn't just about one tool—it's about accessing the entire open ML ecosystem.
+The ecosystem keeps expanding: Spaces for demos, Accelerate for distributed training, PEFT for efficient fine-tuning.
+Learning Hugging Face means accessing the entire open ML ecosystem, not just one tool.